Rosenthal Kalabus & Therrian

 Why You Need an Experienced Domestic Violence Lawyer in Addison

 A conviction for family violence can result in jail or prison time, fines, mandatory counseling, loss of gun rights, and a permanent criminal record.
+Having an experienced attorney by your side is essential to handle the complexities of domestic violence cases and to secure the best possible outcome.
+An experienced attorney can help you understand your legal recourse and the options available for your defense.

 Even if the accusation seems minor or exaggerated, the effects can be devastating: